 Edward C. Luck, Ph.D., served as the United Nations’ first Special Adviser on the Responsibility to Protect, at the Assistant Secretary-General level, from 2008 to 2012.
 He was responsible for the conceptual, political, and operational/institutional development of the principle and was the architect of the Secretary-General’s three-pillar strategy for implementing the Responsibility to Protect, as well as the primary author of his first four reports on the subject from 2009 through 2012.

-A prolific author, Dr. Luck has published books on the UN Security Council, on compliance with international law, on American exceptionalism, on conventional arms control, and on the endings of war.
-He has taught at Columbia, Princeton, and Sciences-Po and headed research centers at Columbia and jointly at the Woodrow Wilson School and the New York University School of Law.
-He has also served as President and CEO of the United Nations Association of the USA and as Senior Vice President of the International Peace Institute.
+A prolific author, Dr. Luck published books on the UN Security Council, compliance with international law, American exceptionalism, conventional arms control, and the endings of war.
+He taught at Columbia University, Princeton University, and Sciences-Po, while heading research centers at Columbia University and jointly at the Woodrow Wilson School and the New York University School of Law.
+He also served as President and CEO of the United Nations Association of the USA and as Senior Vice President of the International Peace Institute.

-Reflecting on his work with AIPR, Dr. Luck said:
+Reflecting on his work with the Auschwitz Institute, Dr. Luck said: